-1.1 The PSWCM may become aware of a trainee on the basis of STEP (for Foundation), self-referral, referral from an employer, recruitment information, information arising from a HEE commissioned report (eg neurodiversity) or by other routes.
+1.2 The PSW will respond to trainees who may wish to access this support on the basis of a self-referral or internally may become aware of trainees where such support may be appropriately offered using information arising from a HEE commissioned report (eg neurodiversity) or by other routes.

-1.2 When the PSWCM becomes aware of a trainee they will make contact with the trainee attaching information about the HEE Midlands support process and with additional information on the principals of a confidentiality agreement.
+1.3 A PSWCM will make contact with the trainee attaching information about the HEE Midlands support process and with additional information on the principals of a confidentiality agreement.

-1.3 In line with the GMC's guidance trainees should be encouraged to share information on their condition or disability with both their employer and HEE EM.
+1.4 In line with the GMC's guidance trainees should be encouraged to share information on their condition or disability with both their employer and HEE EM.

-1.4 By agreement with the trainee the PSWCM will open a new trainee file and log necessary details onto a spreadsheet with restricted access.
+1.5 By agreement with the trainee the PSWCM will open a new trainee file and log necessary details onto a spreadsheet with restricted access.

-1.5 The PSWCM will meet with the trainee (often virtually) within 2 weeks to further explain HEE Midlands support for them and to gain an in-depth understanding of their disability.
+1.6 The PSWCM will meet with the trainee (often virtually) within 2 weeks to further explain HEE Midlands support for them and to gain an in-depth understanding of their disability.
 This will give an understanding of how they might best be supported.

-1.6 Throughout this process the trainee may wish to bring a supportive person with them to any meetings e.g a friend or family member.
+1.7 Throughout this process the trainee may wish to bring a supportive person with them to any meetings e.g a friend or family member.